fallart/laminas-mezzio-skeleton/README.md

-# Laminas Mezzio Skeleton
+# PSR-7 & PSR-15 Compatible auto routing library

-with auto routing and request\response validation
+It scans provided folder for PSR-15 handlers and create routes which can be used in every router in your application